-As new parents, we want that feeling–the assurance of knowing that we’re doing is right.
-That feeling can be hard to come by, especially if feeding isn’t going exactly as you’d hoped.
+As a new parent, you want to know that what you’re doing is right.
+At times, that feeling can be hard to come by, especially if breastfeeding isn’t going exactly as you’d hoped.

-If you’ve been breastfeeding happily for six months and your baby is suddenly fussy at the breast or having gastrointestinal issues, it could be something in your diet.
+If you’ve been breastfeeding happily for months and your baby is suddenly fussy at the breast or having tummy troubles, it could be something in your diet.

-Before you consider a thorough elimination diet, here are some known offenders in your diet that could be disrupting your breastfeeding efforts.
+Before you consider a thorough elimination diet, here are some well-known offenders that could be upsetting your baby’s tummy or system.